MichaelAntonFischer/enpal-link/README.md

-# Enpal Solar Surplus Integration with cFos Charging Manager
+# Enpal Solar Integration with cFos Charging Manager

 This repository contains a Python script that fetches solar power surplus data from an Enpal InfluxDB and serves it via an HTTP endpoint.
 This data can be used to integrate with the cFos Charging Manager to enable surplus charging.